Advertise Lake Vacation Rentals

 North Hero State Park is another must-see, which some consider the crown jewel of the area's state parks.
 Clocking in at over 399 acres, North Hero State Park offers private campsites, picnic areas, hot showers, a rocky beach, and a public boat launch.

-The summer months are full of driving the evergreen mountains, exploring the rivers, and hiking the forests.
-Anglers, prepare yourselves: Lake Champlain's crystal blue waters teem with smallmouth bass, trout, salmon, walleye, crappie, perch, catfish, and panfish.
-Boating along the beautiful waters is another summer pasttime, and you will surely have plenty of space to spread your boating wings.
+The summer months beckon visitors to drive and bike the evergreen mountains, explore the rivers, and hike the forests.
+Anglers, prepare yourselves: The EPA estimates that there are 90 species of fish in the lake and its tributaries.
+Lake Champlain's crystal blue waters teem with smallmouth bass, largemouth bass, lake trout, Atlantic salmon, pike, walleye, crappie, perch, catfish, and panfish.
+Tournaments target world-class bass.
+Boating along the beautiful waters is another summer pastime; you will enjoy plenty of space for that.

 Winter months at Lake Champlain are packed with downhill skiing, snowboarding, ice fishing, ice climbing, and, of course, snowball fights.
-It is recommended that all winter activities be immediately followed up by a cup of hot chocolate, preferably enjoyed in front of the orange flames of a freshly-built fire in a fireplace near the lakefront.
+Locals recommend that all winter activities be immediately followed up by a cup of hot chocolate, preferably in front of the orange flames of a freshly-built fire in a fireplace near the lakefront.

 Vacation rentals are plentiful in the Lake Champlain Valley, whether you prefer the privacy of a lakefront home, the convenience of a condominium, or the coziness of a cottage or cabin.
 So, book your family vacation or romantic weekend getaway today to experience the majesty of Lake Champlain.